 Store between 5–25°C (41–77°F).

 Protect from light, avoid excessive heat, protect from freezing.

-Ciprofloxacin is also available as CIPRO (ciprofloxacin HCl) Tablets 250, 500, and 750 mg and CIPRO (ciprofloxacin*) 5% and 10% Oral Suspension.
+Ciprofloxacin is also available as CIPRO (ciprofloxacin HCl) Tablets 250, 500 mg and CIPRO (ciprofloxacin*) 5% and 10% Oral Suspension.

 Additional Cipro I.V.
 Information